Skorokhod Embeddings via Stochastic Flows on the Space of Measures: Embeddings with a Markov property

-\begin{remark} The above definition may be natural in a financial context: when one chooses a market strategy that maximizes the expectation of a certain quantity, in many cases the optimal strategy need not take the past into account, since the market, $W_t$, is a Markov process. \end{remark} \begin{remark} Observe that if $T$ has a Markov property, then one has in particular,
+\begin{remark} The above definitions may be natural in a financial context: when one chooses a market strategy that maximizes the expectation of a certain quantity, in many cases the optimal strategy need not take the past into account, since the market, $W_t$, is presumably a Markov process. \end{remark}